 What is Sarah’s Home?

-Sarah’s Home is a Christian long-term safe home for underage girls who have been rescued from the forced commercial sex trade.
-Sarah’s Home offers healing, education, restoration and reintegration for trafficking survivors.
+Sarah’s Home is a faith-based, therapeutic home for underage girls who have been freed from the forced commercial sex trade in the U.S. Sarah’s Home offers healing, education, restoration and reintegration for trafficking survivors.

 Trafficking survivors experience trauma that affects their whole being.
 Because of this, we work to bring healing to mind, body, and spirit.
 Our program is designed to walk each girl through the process of coming to terms with their pain and help them find healing.
 As part of the healing process the girls will learn to live as survivors instead of victims.
 This means helping the girls see their life as a gift from God who has equipped them with unique gifts, talents, and abilities that can make their world better.